quectel-official/QuecPlatform/vscode-extension/md/README.md

     - `Open project`: Open an existing project.

+    - `Conversion project`: Convert project not supported by the tool to the project supported by the tool.
+Due to the need for one-stop compilation, the tool only supports specific projects, but you can use this option to convert unsupported projects to supported projects, but only for the boards supported by the tool.

     - `Build`: If you have already created or opened a project, you can click this button to compile, if there is no open project, please follow the steps above to create or open one.

     - `Upload`: To burn firmware, please select the correct serial port before burning.